This was our very first time making bath bombs! We are thrilled with how they turned out!

 So, the day after I made them, I watched my friend Tammy’s Proper bath bomb molding techniques video and she shows how much easier they work when you just heap the ingredients in and don’t pack it down.
 I will definitely try this next time we make bath bombs.
 I hope you have more luck than me.

 SO the proper way to pack the mold is to put a loose but heaping amount of your mix into each side of your mold and then press them together.
 You can also gently tap the mold with a spoon to release the mix from the mold and very carefully remove your bath bomb.

 If you’re using silicone molds, pack in as tight as possible. (& leave in the mold until they solidify)

 Place somewhere dry and allow to sit for at least 24 hours.

 Wrap them up nice and pretty.
 Give as gifts or enjoy yourself.

 What are your favourite bath bomb ingredients?

 I recommend Mountain Rose Herbs & Starwest Botanicals for all of your herbal healing needs!
-For my Canadian Friends, you can purchase your oils at Harmonious Mind & check out our post on Canadian Suppliers for Essential Oils.
-You can purchase any extra supplies over at Amazon.ca.
+Harmonious Mind is also a great Canadian supplier of essential oils and other great things. & check out our post on Canadian Suppliers for Essential Oils.
+You can purchase any extra supplies over at Amazon.ca. or Amazon.com.
 Images Edited using PicMonkey & PSCS5.
 Some of the links here are affiliate sites, meaning if you make a purchase using my link, I earn a small commission!
 Thank You for supporting The Herbal Healing Mama. & Please also see my disclaimer.
 Thanks Friends.